gardener-attic/component-cli/docs/reference/component-cli_component-archive_remote_push.md

 ### SEE ALSO

-* [components-cli component-archive remote](components-cli_component-archive_remote.md)	 - command to interact with component descriptors stored in an oci registry
+* [component-cli component-archive remote](component-cli_component-archive_remote.md)	 - command to interact with component descriptors stored in an oci registry